gmonso/dockerized-wiki-outline/README.md

     - You should add an email for the new user
     - If the domain in the email is not the same as the admin user's domain, you should add the domain to the settings `ALLOWED_DOMAINS`

-## How to deploy on server
+## How to deploy on local

--   Mirar de pujar la versio a un hosting que accepti docker
+-   Amb un sistema operatiu linux
--   Si amb la configuració local ja es suficient tot okei, pero sino, s'ha de tirar les comandes
+-   Si amb la configuració local ja es suficient, s'ha de tirar les comandes
     -   make install
     -   make start
+    -   make import_database
+-   Accedir a `http://127.0.0.1:8888/uc/` amb les claus que s'han acabat de crear a través de la CLI.
+-   Després tornar a `http://127.0.0.1:8888/` i ja veuràs que podràs accedir a la wiki en nom de l'usuari creat.